The Relatable Producer: Being Results-Driven and People-Focused

 Results-Driven

-Friedman wrote that fifteen years ago, but 2020 only proved this point.
-One of the things that 2020 taught us is that most businesses are not as immune to economic downturns as they thought.
+Friedman wrote that almost 20 years ago, but COVID only proved this point.
+One of the many things that the pandemic taught us is that most businesses are not as immune to economic downturns as they thought.
 There is no inevitable “we will last forever.”
 Companies must produce results today.

 Globalization, in particular, demands this reality.
 The cost of labor is the Achilles’ heel of American business.
 Long gone are the days when corporate payrolls had the luxury of fat workforces with departments that got anything they wanted.
 It is more expensive for someone in America to do something than it is for someone in India to do the same thing.
 That means you must deliver more value per hour if you want to keep making a living.